saicharitha09/VSD_OpenlaneWorkshopSky130/README.md

 Commands for spice extraction of the custom inverter layout to be used in tkcon window of magic

-# Check current directory
+ Check current directory
 pwd

-# Extraction command to extract to .ext format
+extraction command to extract to .ext format extract all
-extract all

-# Before converting ext to spice this command enable the parasitic extraction also
-ext2spice cthresh 0 rthresh 0
+ Before converting ext to spice this command enable the parasitic extraction also ext2spice cthresh 0 rthresh 0

-# Converting to ext to spice
+ Converting to ext to spice
 ext2spice
 Screenshot of tkcon window after running above commands
 ![](https://raw.githubusercontent.com/saicharitha09/VSD_OpenlaneWorkshopSky130/b4c74b52af588672aaef6ac6957243d502bcaac9/TK.png)